-- applying our technologies to our own saleable products and services, instead of transferring those technologies directly to third parties; - taking selective legal action against intellectual property infringement; and maintaining the innovative ability of our dedicated research and development teams, to replace existing technologies with new and advanced technologies to maintain our technological edge over competitors.
+- applying our technologies to our own saleable products and services, instead of transferring those technologies directly to third parties; - taking selective legal action against intellectual property infringement; and

+• maintaining the innovative ability of our dedicated research and development teams, to replace existing technologies with new and advanced technologies to maintain our technological edge over competitors.

 Intellectual property protection is of utmost importance to us.
 We rely on a combination of patents, copyrights, construction methods and contractual rights to protect our intellectual property.
 Our employees are required to sign employment contracts containing provisions which prohibit the disclosure of any of our proprietary technologies and business secrets.
 Furthermore, we generally seek patent protection on any new inventions, product improvements or technologies we develop.
 We seek to preserve our patent and other intellectual property rights against third-party misappropriation, though there is no assurance of the success of such act of preservation.
-Please refer to "Risk Factors - Risks Relating to Our Business and Our Industry - We may not be able to sufficiently protect our intellectual properties" in this prospectus.
-Our Directors were not aware of any material infringement of our intellectual property rights by third parties or any material infringement by us of third-party intellectual property rights during the Track Record Period and as at the Latest Practicable Date.
+Please refer to "Risk Factors - Risks Relating to Our Business and Our Industry - We may not be able to sufficiently protect our intellectual properties" in this [REDACTED].
+Our Directors were not aware of any material infringement of our intellectual property rights during the Track Record Period and as at the Latest Practicable Date.